gdm413229/swwmgz_m/ExtendedLore.md

 - 2100: The reconstruction of the United States begins.
 - 2104: The 7th Nukuri World War ends abruptly after the Mishe founders of the University of Nos-Kora threaten to break their alliance with the Nukuri.
-- 2137: The United States are reformed.
+- 2137: The United States are reformed, now called "Union States".
 - 2140: Zanaveth III graduates in "Pancake Engineering" at the University of Nos-Kora.
 - 2144: UAC's first contact with Hell.